-Under the Company's Amended and Restated 2008 Equity Incentive Plan (the "2008 Plan"), the Company may issue, among other things, incentive stock options, non-qualified stock options, stock appreciation rights ("SARs"), restricted stock grants, restricted stock units, performance shares and performance units to key employees and directors.
-While SARs are authorized under the 2008 Plan, they may also be issued outside of the plan.
-The 2008 Plan is administered by the Company's Management Development and Compensation Committee (the "Compensation Committee"), a standing committee of the Board of Directors.
+Under the Company's 2018 Equity Incentive Plan (the "2018 Plan"), approved at the annual meeting by the stockholders on May 3, 2018, the Company may issue, among other things, incentive stock options, non-qualified stock options, stock appreciation rights ("SARs"), restricted stock units, stock grants, and performance units to key employees and directors.
+The 2018 Plan is administered by the Company's Management Development and Compensation Committee (the "Compensation Committee"), a standing committee of the Board of Directors.